Massage: an introduction (access to level 3)

 - Is there anything else we should know about your health before you enrol for a course?
 If there is, please let the Health & Movement Studies team know.

 If accepted onto a course, a student could be given alternative practical tasks and adjustments may be made where reasonable.
 However, a student could be asked to leave the course if any situation were to arise which could endanger the well being of that student, or any other student.
 It is for instance not suitable to work on another student, if you are taking medication that affects your concentration or if you have uncontrolled fits which could cause a danger to others during a relevant activity.

 How will I be taught, and will there be any work outside the class?

 You will be guided through the course by way of lecture, small group work and pair work.
-You will be able to work with a variety of fellow participants of varying ages, backgrounds, genders and abilities, where you will learn experientially.
 The emphasis will be on the practical application of massage using couches provided by the college.